RelaxedJS/ReLaXed/README.md

 npm i -g relaxedjs
 ```

 This will provide your system with the ``relaxed`` command.
 If the installation fails, refer to the [troubleshooting page](https://github.com/RelaxedJS/ReLaXed/wiki/Troubleshooting).
+You can also use ReLaXed via Docker (see [this repository](https://github.com/jonathanasquier/ReLaXed-docker/blob/master/Dockerfile))

 ## Getting started